opencord/voltha/tests/itests/README.md

 of configurations in between to ensure data integrity is preserved.

 During this test, the user will be prompted to start ponsim.
 Use these commands to run ponsim with 1 OLT and 4 ONUs.
-THis will also enable alarm at a frequency of 5 seconds:
+This will also enable alarm at a frequency of 5 seconds:
 ```
 sudo -s